Platform engineering on Google Cloud —

 Google Cloud Architecture Review

-A scoped investigation of your current Google Cloud infrastructure.
-Deliverable: annotated findings, gap analysis, sequenced 90-day roadmap, one follow-up call.
-Fixed scope, fixed price: $2,000.
-This is the right starting point if you want to understand the state of your platform before committing to a larger engagement.
+A structured, scoped investigation of your current Google Cloud infrastructure.
+Deliverable: annotated findings, gap analysis, sequenced 90-day roadmap, and one follow-up call.
+You review the architecture documents before final delivery — nothing ships without your sign-off.
+The right starting point before committing to a larger engagement.

 Platform Build